realmarble/Enigmatica/README.md

 # Enigmatica

-Enigmatica is a very simple, albeit intriguing extension.
+Enigmatica is a very simple extension.
 After picking a website of choice, open the extension by clicking on its icon, select the element to attach the message to, and click enscribe to submit the message.

 # Installing